6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 The last day of this festival is the most colourful day of all.
 On this day, the warrior goddess returns to her abode with her husband and children, leaving her devotees for another year-long wait.

-Bengali women dress up in their traditional attire and offer water and sweets to the goddess to pray for her return next year: it’s called Devi Boron.
+Bengali women dress in traditional attire and offer water and sweets to the goddess to pray for her return next year; it’s called Devi Boron.
 After that, all the women play with vermilion or sindoor.

 This Sindoor Khela is accompanied by Dhunuchi Nach, a traditional dance form performed during pujas.
-People offer sweets to each other and enjoy the festival with smiling faces.
+People offer sweets to one another and enjoy the festival with smiles.

 Bengalis like to bid farewell to the supreme goddess as if she were their beloved daughter.
-This emotional attachment to their goddess brings everyone close to one another.
-After that, the idol of the goddess with her sons and daughters is submerged in rivers.
+This emotional attachment to their goddess brings everyone together.
+After that, the idol of the goddess, along with her sons and daughters, is submerged in rivers.

 However, in Japan, such activity is prohibited.
 So, the idols are made of MDF and soil and reused multiple times.
-The organizers cleaned the idol and removed the ornaments to store them in caskets for the next celebration.
+The organisers cleaned the idol and removed its ornaments, placing them in caskets for the next celebration.

 Conclusion